 Chatham Island forget-me-not Facts

-- In addition, trampling by tourists, rooting by both wild and domestic animals, and the encroachment on non-native species further threaten it.
+- Numerous other dangers also place the Chatham Island forget-me-not in danger.
+These other risks include the danger of trampling by tourists, rooting by both wild and domestic animals.
+The encroachment of non-native species further now threatens it.

 Chatham Island forget-me-not Physical Description